Pursuit of Zero

 Interstates Reaches One Million Hours Without a Recordable Four Times

 A million consecutive work hours without a recordable is a rare feat in our industry.
-Fewer than 100 other contractors have done this in the United States, and Interstates has achieved this safety milestone four times in the last seven years.
+Fewer than 100 other contractors have done this in the United States, and Interstates has achieved this safety milestone seven times in the last eight years.
 This means we had a million working hours safe across all our job sites without a recordable injury.
-Interstates joins only twenty-four other construction companies in the United States who have repeated this achievement more than once.
+Interstates joins an elite group of construction companies in the United States who have repeated this achievement more than once.

 “The Interstates family has proven again that zero is possible.
 The health and well-being of our family members is number one.
 We are truly committed to zero.”